Americans in the United Kingdom

-Americans in the United Kingdom or American Britons, includes emigrants from the United States who gain British citizenship, people from the United States who are or have become residents or citizens of the United Kingdom.
+Americans in the United Kingdom, American Britons or American British are emigrants from the United States who are residents or citizens of the United Kingdom.

+History

+Between the late 19th century and World War II, many so called "dollar princesses" married British aristocrats.
+They were mostly the daughters of newly rich American men, who married the men with aristocratic titles to improve the social standing of their family in America.
+In return, these American heiress brought their wealth in the form of dowries to the homes of the British aristocracy.
+The trend only slowed when the women of newly rich families, who had been shunned by the American high society, began to be accepted by them.

+During the Second World War, the first influx of American troops arrived in Britain on January 26, 1942 in Belfast, Northern Ireland.
+More than 1,600,000 American servicemen and servicewomen were in Great Britain by June 6, 1944, when the Normandy invasion was launched.
+Troop numbers gradually came down after that.

 Population

 The 2001 UK Census recorded 158,434 people born in the United States.
 According to the 2011 UK Census, there were 173,470 US-born residents in England, 3,715 in Wales, 15,919 in Scotland, and 4,251 in Northern Ireland.
 The Office for National Statistics estimates that 197,000 US-born immigrants were resident in the UK in 2013.
 In a 2020 House of Commons research briefing on immigrants working in the National Health Service out of 1.28 million members of staff, 1,380 declared that they were American.

 The largest single local cluster of Americans in the UK recorded by the 2001 UK Census was in Mildenhall in North-West Suffolk—the site of RAF Mildenhall and nearby RAF Lakenheath.
 This is because of the legacy of the Cold War and NATO cooperation.
 17.28% of Mildenhall's population were born in the United States.
 In London, the majority of Americans are businesspeople and their families which ties in with the strong economic relations between the City of London and New York City or Washington, D.C.
 Chelsea (where 6.53% of residents were born in the US in 2001) and Kensington (5.81%) have large American communities.

 Prior to the end of the Cold War, the highest proportion of Americans resident in the United Kingdom per head of population was centred on the Scottish seaside town of Dunoon, Argyll and Bute, the former site of the Holy Loch US Navy base.
 At its height in the early 1990s, around one quarter of Dunoon's population was American.

-Some Americans in the UK are older, ex-servicemen who returned to Britain after being based in the UK during World War II.
+In the 2000s, some Americans in the UK were older, ex-servicemen who returned to Britain after being based in the UK during World War II.

+Culture

+Sports

+The British National Baseball League features many American expatriates.